Commissioned to respond to The Courtauld Gallery Collection.

 Lotte Andersen is an artist and art director in London.
-She will be creating an limited edition Zine to accompany the poetry performances.
+She created a limited edition Zine to accompany the poetry performances.

 Performer, Artist and Poet, Lily is a Central Saint Martins Graduate.
 A self-proclaimed ‘performer and communicator’, her works speak to all women and her debut show, ‘You Are Me And I Am You at Waterloo’s Vault festival, made girls cry and boys apologise.
 Lily’s work comes in many forms adapting to whatever she feels is suitable to the subject.
 She performs her pieces in outfits she has made herself using fabrics that help to emulate different emotions.